The Transformation of the Press Brake

 Drive Systems

-Leading up through the 1960’s, the early press brakes were mechanical presses.
+Leading up through the 1960’s, early press brakes were mechanical.
 Their drive systems featured a motor with clutch, flywheel, eccentric crank, and brake.
 These nifty machines could generate about 30 strokes per minute.
 These machines dominated the sheet metal industry’s mass production needs for a long time.
 Then, consumer needs changed and the industry needed to change along with it.

-Just-in-time production became the new fad in metal fabrication next.
+Just-in-time production became the next fad in metal fabrication.
 Fabricators needed their press brake machines to be flexible in function and capable of creating more individualized product orders for consumers in shorter periods of time.
 This change in consumer production needs lead to the development of the early hydraulic press brake.
-This version featured variable controls for ram speeds, stroke lengths, applied force, and variable bend angle controls.
+This version featured variable controls for ram speed, stroke length, applied force, and bend angle.
 Even though the hydraulic press brake produced at a significantly slower pace, this machine remained at the forefront up until recent years.
 Once again, manufacturing needs changed, this time adapting the hydraulic press to allow for mass customization.
 The result was the electric press drive.

-With industry needs and expectations changing, the electric press drive has allowed for increased production speeds on individual fabrication orders.
-The new electric press drives, and similar hybrid hydraulic-electric drives, have the capability of offering rapid approach speeds of 700 inches per minute (IPM) as well as bending speeds as low as 5 IPM.
+As industry needs and expectations change, the electric press drive has enabled increased production speeds for individual fabrication orders.
+The new electric press drives and similar hybrid hydraulic-electric drives can offer rapid approach speeds of 700 inches per minute (IPM) and bending speeds as low as 5 IPM.
 The diverse capabilities of these machines allows for optimum efficiency and function, and for greater precision with every bend.

 Automation

 The Industrial Revolution didn’t end in the mid-1800’s.
 It has continued on for more than 150 years, and has changed the way that manufacturing and production have looked along the way.
 Before, press brake operators spent a significant amount of time on programming, test bending, inspecting, and adjusting the products and machine.
 Now, much of the prep-work and testing can be done offline.
-Today’s machines have the capability to perform accurate measurements and adjust for angular errors, allowing for greater precision bending and an increase in customized, small-volume jobs.
+Today’s machines can perform accurate measurements and compensate for angular errors, enabling greater precision in bending and an increase in customized, small-volume jobs.
 Digital databases allow for part program storage; computer programs allow for greater ease of design and setup; tooling is performed with greater speed thanks to the inclusion of automatic press brake tool changers.
 Because of automation, the fabrication process has only become faster and more precise.

 Coordinated Flow